Skip to content

 v4l2-ctl -d /dev/video0 -l

-and set accordingly parameters you want in CAMERA_SETUP_COMMAND env var, for example:
+and set accordingly parameters you want , you just need to pass them fswebcam, for example:

 CAMERA_SETUP_COMMAND="v4l2-ctl --set-ctrl brightness=64,gamma=300 -d $CAMERA_DEVICE"